nh28/CSCC24_E6/LessonPlan.md

             return "no";
         }}
   ```
-With generics in Java, we are able to pass Lists of any types, including two Lists of different types.
-For example, if we called demoMultGenerics with a list of strings and a list of ints.
 - Generic classes in Java: Similarly, generic java classes, in our declaration of the name of our class we can add angled brackets to specify generic types.
 With java generics for classes, we can create objects with the same methods and data members, just using different types, but without repeating the code.
 Here is a simple example:

 >###### *Note: all types used in generics must be non-primitive types.
 More detail will be provided on why when we talk about what happens at compile time.*